poenitens-42/Alternate-Alpha-Generator/README.md

 # Alternate Alpha Generator

-A pipeline to extract trading alpha signals from Reddit discussions using NLP and sentiment analysis.
+A pipeline to extract trading alpha signals from Reddit/X/Satellite discussions using NLP and sentiment analysis.

 ## Features